gitbls/pistrong/README.md

     For instance, using the default CA built by makeMyCA, one might use `sudo pistrong add tomspi --device pi4 --remoteid linux.mydomain.com --linux`.

     The `--linux` switch causes pistrong to create a Linux VPN Config Pack.
-Once the VPN Config Pack (zip file) has been copied to the Linux Roadwarrior client system, install the new connection on the client with `sudo pistrong client install /path/to/zip-file`.
+Once the VPN Config Pack (zip file) has been copied to the Linux client system, install the new connection on the client with `sudo pistrong client install /path/to/zip-file`.

 * Connect to the remote strongSwan VPN server with `sudo pistrong client start servername.fqdn.com`.
 The remote name can be abbreviated to its uniqueness.